 Too small and it won't get hot enough, so weed seeds won't be killed.
 Too big and the center won't get enough air to keep the process aerobic.

 The main way to get air into your compost pile is to turn it.

 You can do this as soon as the compost cools down after a week or so, or you can turn it once or twice a season, depending how your desire for fast organic compost and burly shoulder muscles balances with your basic human laziness.

 Making compost that stays hot by turning it often can be done in as little as a few weeks if you've found a way to chop up all your materials into small pieces.

-But I usually like to turn it just a couple of times throughout the season even if it takes 8 months to finish, because in addition to the fact that it's less work, it retains more nutrients that way.
+But I usually like to turn it just a couple of times throughout the season even if it takes 8 months to finish, because in addition to the fact that it's less work, it retains more nutrients and beneficial organisms that way.

 It depends what your goals are.
 Turning more often keeps it hotter and hence faster, while leaving it alone allows it to generate more humates and off-gas fewer nutrients, and it encourages more diverse beneficial microbes.

 The next step for how to compost is to get the right moisture level.
 The cliché is "as wet as a wrung-out sponge."